-Young people have the right to play on school team and participate in extracurricular activities.
-Many times this right is confused with privilege and responsibility.
+Young people have the privilege to play on a school team and participate in extra-curricular activities.
+Many times this privilege is confused with right and responsibility.
 When the student disregards his or her responsibility to the school and to the community which he is privileged to represent, and when the rules set up to protect the collective rights of the group are violated, this privilege may be taken away.
 All students representing SMUSD in athletics shall adhere to the following code of standards at all times on campus, in route to, during, and from athletic functions.